 We believe that providing for continuity of leadership at both the Board and at the senior management level is critical to our success and we place a high priority on robust talent development.
-The Board regularly reviews long-term succession plans for the CEO.
-An emergency CEO succession plan is reviewed and implemented each year to address unanticipated events and emergency situations.
-With the assistance of the CEO and our Senior Vice President - Human Resources and Communications, the Board, at least annually, formally reviews the performance of the members of senior management and succession plans for those members, including reviewing the qualifications, experience, development plans and progress of internal CEO and senior management candidates.
+The Board regularly reviews long-term succession plans for the CEO and senior management.
+With the assistance of the CEO and our Human Resources executive, the Board, at least annually, formally reviews the performance of the members of senior management and succession plans for those members, including reviewing the qualifications, experience, development plans and progress of internal CEO and senior management candidates.
 Further, we provide multiple opportunities for the directors to engage with key talent and employees at various levels, such as exposure through presentations to the Board and dinner events in small group settings.
-During 2020, amidst the pandemic, we scheduled individual, virtual coffee-break sessions with directors and key talent to continue our efforts to provide opportunities for exposure and interaction between our directors and employees.
+During 2021, as the pandemic continued, we scheduled individual, virtual coffee-break sessions with directors and key talent to continue efforts to provide for exposure and interaction between our directors and employees.
+In addition, an emergency CEO succession plan is reviewed and implemented by the Board each year to address unanticipated events and emergency situations.